upmc-enterprises/elasticsearch-operator/README.md

 ## Base image

-The base image used is `upmcenterprises/docker-elasticsearch-kubernetes:6.1.3_0` which can be overriden by addeding to the custom cluster you create _(See: [CustomResourceDefinition](#customdesourcedefinition) above)_.
+The base image used is `upmcenterprises/docker-elasticsearch-kubernetes:6.1.3_0` which can be overridden by adding to the custom cluster you create _(See: [CustomResourceDefinition](#customdesourcedefinition) above)_.

 _NOTE: If no image is specified, the default noted previously is used._